Andy1iang/Andy1iang/README.md

 # Hello!
 This is Andy's Github Profile

-- Freshman at the University of Michigan (Majoring in Computer Science & Economics)
+- Sophomore at the University of Michigan (Majoring in Computer Science & Economics)
-- Competitive Coding & Sorting Algorithms Enthusiast
 - Old movies, Sci-Fi novels, & Boardgames in my free time

 ## Technical Skills